 “I was so angry that I swung around and slapped this guy across the face!
 He said: ‘Listen, lady, if I get slapped, I need a reason!’
 So I told him how upset I was about my friend, and he helped me take her back to the base.

-“Hal Turner was from Winnipeg, a Direction Finder operator on our base.
+“Hal Turner was from Winnipeg, a Direction Finder operator on our bomber station.
 He didn’t fly combat but he guided the bombers home.
 After we got my friend settled, he said: ‘I have two fresh eggs in my locker, would you like one?’
 A fresh egg!
 That was a special treat, as we never had them.
 I couldn’t resist, so we went to his barracks and I waited outside while he brought out the egg.

 “Then he said to me: ‘I think I’ll marry you someday!’
 And I replied: ‘Well, whenever you’re ready, let me know!’”